 It’s a hugely versatile technique, which you can use for hoarding signage, window graphics, banners or retail settings, vehicle wraps or floor or ceiling graphics.
-What’s more, anything from aluminium to vinyl can be a potential printing surface for large-format graphics.
+What’s more, anything from aluminium to vinyl can be a potential printing surface for large format graphics.

-The equipment used for this work is typically either a flatbed or roll-to-roll printers or a combination of both.
+The equipment used for this work is typically either a flatbed or a roll-to-roll printer or a combination of both.
 With a flatbed printer, a substrate is placed on the bed, and this acts as a carrier propelling the material through the printer.
 They’re good options for printing straight on to less traditional or thicker substrates.

 Meanwhile, a roll-to-roll printer is often used to print things like banners on flexible materials which usually come in rolls.

 Working With Your Large Format Print Company on Wide-Format Designs